brendenwest/it122/6_databases/notes.rst

     // other code here
 });

+MongoDb queries can use regular expressions to perform more nuanced pattern matching (e.g. name like 'brown' or 'Brown').
+The regular expression can be hardcoded or defined with a variable as below:

+var my_pattern = new RegExp(search_term,"i");
+Person.find({<field>: {$regex : my_pattern} }, function(err, results) {

+}

+// return a single record

+Person.findOne({'name':'jones'}, function (err, item) {
+if (err) return next(err);

+console.log(item);

+// other code here
+});
 The model can execute code before a built-in method with the ‘pre’ method:

 mySchema.pre('save', function(next) {
   // custom code
   next();
 });

+Exercises
+####

+Use the mongo shell to:

+- Create a mongo db for your app (either locally or on mlab.com)
+- Create a collection in the db to hold items for your app
+- Show collections in your db
+- Insert several new items (documents) into the collection for your app
+- Save a document into your collection
+- Find all documents in your collection
+- Find documents in your collection using query expressions for:
+    - Equality
+    - Not equals
+    - AND
+    - OR
+    - Greater than or Less than
+- Sort the results of your Find operation
+- Set an index on your collection
+- Set a unique index on your collection
+- Update an existing document with new values
+- Delete a document from your collection